 - -- Population Protection.
-By the end of 1989, the development of plans and deployment of supporting operational systems will be completed with the goal of ensuring survival of approximately 80 percent of the population under circumstances of strategic warning and population dispersal.
-The program will be based on a Soviet attack directed primarily against military and industrial targets.
-Primary reliance will be placed upon relocating the population of US metropolitan and other potential high-risk areas to surrounding areas of lower risk during a period of international crisis, taking advantage of extensive US transportation resources. - -- Industrial Protection.
+By the end of 1987, the development of plans and deployment of supporting operational systems will be completed to ensure the survival of at least 80 percent of the population under circumstances of strategic warning.
+Primary reliance will be placed on relocating the population of US metropolitan and other potential high-risk areas to surrounding areas of lower risk during a period of international crisis, taking advantage of extensive US transportation resources. - -- Industrial Protection.
 By the beginning of FY 1984, analyses and preparations will be completed which will allow a funding decision to be made on a program to protect key defense and population relocation support industries.
-These preparations will allow for initial deployment of an industrial protection system in 1985 and full deployment by 1989. - -- Blast Sheltering.
+These preparations will allow for initial deployment of an industrial protection system in 1985 and full deployment by 1987. - -- Blast Sheltering.
 By the beginning of FY 1984, analyses and preparations will be completed which will allow a funding decision on blast shelters for key industrial workers in defense and population relocation support industries.
 Current analyses indicate 4 million blast shelter spaces will be required.
 This figure will be used for initial planning and will be refined as analyses proceed.
-These plans will allow for initial shelter deployment in 1985 and full deployment in 1989.
+These plans will allow for initial shelter deployment in 1985 and full deployment in 1987.